Olivier Pla is a French racing driver who achieved the most in sports car racing in recent years.

 Two years in the French Formula 3

-Olivier was born on October 22, 1981, in Toulouse in southern France.
+Olivier was born in October 1981 in Toulouse in southern France.
 Olivier’s racing career started in 1999 when he won Volant Elf, the competition organized for the young drivers at Circuit Paul Ricard.

 The following year, Pla already competed in the French Formula Campus in which he finished 3rd overall, after winning four races and having a total of 8 podiums.
 The French Formula 3 was the next stop in Olivier’s career.
 Driving for Saulnier Racing in 2001, he finished 8th in the standings, scoring only one podium finish.